 Dalian has been nominated for an NAACP award for acting, received an LA Weekly Ensemble Award (Medea/Macbeth/Cinderella), and in 2021 she won an Audie Award for her audiobook narration for the novel When No One is Watching for HarperCollins Publishing.

 Susan recently participated in writer/performer Chris Wells' writers workshop where she is working on her original script about the accomplished and compelling lives of three mixed race women spanning three different eras of history - The Crimean War, Reconstruction, and The Vietnam War.
-Her latest stage directing project was David Ives' Broadway hit Venus in Fur at Pico Theater starring Malcolm Barrett and Cloie Wyatt Taylor.
+Her most recent stage directing project was David Ives' Broadway hit Venus in Fur at Pico Theater starring Malcolm Barrett and Cloie Wyatt Taylor.
 Susan is currently one of the Associate Artistic Directors at PlayPenn.